josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 3. **Even when you _do_ need to build something yourself, SvelteKit makes it comparatively simple.** One example: previously, I was using an RSS plugin with Gridsome, but no such package exists for SvelteKit.

-  A quick web search, however, was all it took to find a very easy way to code my own XML feed endpoint in minutes, with no dependencies, in under 40 lines of code.
+  A quick web search, however, was all it took to find a very easy way to [Create an RSS feed in SvelteKit](https://www.davidwparker.com/posts/how-to-make-an-rss-feed-in-sveltekit), with no dependencies, in under 40 lines of code.

 ### Svelte's ecosystem is in a tricky place right now